maarten-pennings/flasher/README.md

 ## Example
-After creating a directory with the following content
+Create a directory (e.g. `flash` on the desktop) with the following content

 ```
 flash.cmd
+esptool.exe
 mRPM.ino_v4.bin
-esptool.exe
 ```

+The file `flash.cmd` is delivered by this project.
+The `esptool.exe` can be downloaded from [Christian Klippel](https://github.com/igrr/esptool-ck/releases).
+The `bin` file is some binary that needs to be flashed.

-a double click on `flash.cmd` generates the following log file of its actions.
+A double click on `flash.cmd` generates the following log file of its actions.

 ```
 flash.cmd by Maarten Pennings